"Data competence is becoming increasingly important"

 Maximilian Birle (36) is Head of Sales & Service Telematics and Digital Services at Fahrzeugwerk Krone.
 He is convinced of the digitalisation potential for the transport industry.

+What is the main focus of telematics use today?
 The main functions are to record the position of a trailer and its course.
 In the case of coolers, the precise documentation of the cooling transport chains is added as an indispensable function.
 Then there is the issue of safety, especially for the pharmaceutical industry and for high-value goods, where a special level of safety must be maintained during transport.
 For example, there is a special safety system that ensures that the driver can no longer open the trailer on his own, but needs a remote-controlled release from his dispatcher in accordance with the principle of dual control.

+Where is the trend heading?
 Above all, it is about achieving the best possible level of data utilisation.
 Telematics has now transformed from a monitoring system to a support system that, for example, documents tyre pressure and wear, thus enabling damage to be repaired before it even becomes visible.

+Who is the driving force behind these new developments: the manufacturer, or the customers?
 I think one can really speak of a symbiosis here.
 Of course, customers are a strong driving force in this transformation.
 And, by the way, this exchange works very much in the spirit of partnership, whereby large customers also have excellent IT departments of their own and, in individual cases, even advance to independent IT system houses in order to be able to distinguish themselves from the competition.
 On the other hand, of course, it is as Henry Ford said: “If I had asked the cowboys what they wanted, they would have said a faster horse.”
 For us as a manufacturer, the challenge is always to think and develop in very complex dimensions so that we can reach the next level of innovation.